mateors/btrfs/README.md

 # What is btrfs?
 > Its a filesystem for storage device.
-Its more than jus a filesystem.
+Its more than just a filesystem.

 ## BTRFS Includes modern features